MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Stats.md

 double|The average cost per thousand impressions.

 ## <a name="getaverageposition"></a>getAveragePosition
-Returns the average position ads were placed.
+Returns the average position where ads were placed.

 ### Returns
 |Type|Description|